Ariba-Naaz/Hostel-Roommate-Prediction-model/CONTRIBUTING.md

 # 🤝 Contributing — Team Guide

-This guide is for the team members working on this project together.
+This guide is for the three team members working on this project.

 ---